hovecapital/read-only-local-mysql-mcp-server/MCP_PUBLISHING_SETUP.md

 # MCP Registry Publishing Setup

-This document provides instructions for setting up automated publishing to the MCP Registry using your custom domain `hove.capital`.
+This document provides instructions for setting up fully automated publishing to npm and the MCP Registry using Release Please and your custom domain `hove.capital`.

 ## Overview

-This server is configured to publish to the MCP Registry under the namespace `capital.hove/read-only-mysql-mcp-server` using domain-based authentication.
+This server uses **Release Please** for automated version management and publishing:

+- **Namespace:** `capital.hove/read-only-mysql-mcp-server`
+- **Authentication:** HTTP-based domain authentication
+- **Versioning:** Automated via Conventional Commits
+- **Publishing:** Automatic to npm and MCP Registry on release

+When you push commits to `main` using Conventional Commit format, Release Please automatically:
+1. Creates/updates a release PR with changelog
+2. When merged, publishes to npm and MCP Registry
+3. Creates GitHub releases with proper tags

 ## Prerequisites

-- Access to DNS settings for `hove.capital`
+- Access to your web server at `hove.capital` (for HTTP authentication file)
 - Admin access to this GitHub repository
+- npm publish permissions for `@hovecapital` organization
-- The `mcp-publisher` CLI tool (for initial setup)
+- The `mcp-publisher` CLI tool (for initial setup and testing)

 ## One-Time Setup